galetaire/spahousing/pages/posts/cost.md

 - **Number of workers employed in construction per 100 inhabitants**.

-# Interpretation and observations

-About the ratio between the housing price and the construction cost.
-A higher ratio means the construction sector has higher profit margins (note that a big part of these profit margins are in fact tax payments).
-In this regard, the year 2006 had the highest margins and 1997 the lowest ones.

 # (b) Oil price

 [![Precio gasolina](/images/gasoline.png)](/images/gasoline.png)

 - **Spain gasoline prices, in US dollars per litre**.
 As means of comparison, the price of US gasoline is represented also in the chart.
 Since oil is traded worldwide in dollars, representing the price in $US is more suitable than using local currencies.

-# Interpretation and observations

-Housing is directly related to energy, since its construction requires large amounts of it.
+- **Observation**: housing is directly related to energy, since construction requires large amounts of it.
 Oil accounts for ≈29% of all the primary energy consumed worldwide ([1](https://www.iea.org/data-and-statistics/data-tools/energy-statistics-data-browser?country=WORLD&fuel=Energy%20supply&indicator=TESbySource), [2](https://ourworldindata.org/global-energy-200-years)).
 It is the current key resource for maintaining and improving the human standard of living, and its price also determines the future of the real-estate market.

 # Data sources